obestwalter/i3configger/README.md

 * `select[...]` integrates different config partials and can therefore make broad changes.
 In this case for example there are different `colors.<value>.conf` partials that activate different color schemes
 * `shadow` adds an overlay that in this case changes the mode of the laptop bar between `hide` and `dock`

-see [docs](http://oliver.bestwalter.de/i3configger/concept/) for a detailed explanation of the concept and other possible commands.

 ### Concept

 You can switch between alternative sub configurations (e.g. different color schemes) that conform with a simple naming convention (`config.d/<key>.<value1>.conf`, `config.d/<key>.<value2>.conf`, etc.) by invoking e.g. `i3configger select-next <key>` or `i3configger select <key> <value2>`.